tamdoancong/5143-201-OpSys-Doan/Assignments/cpu_simulation/readme.md

 new_process fucntion of Simulator class, isFinished fucntion of Simulator class, part of output formating of display_status function of Simulator class

-Time spent working on project: 20 days (I  finish it with helping from Ali)
+Time spent working on project: 20 days (I  finish my part with helping from Ali)

 Participation Pie Chart: